 Participant rating of improvement: Enthoven 2016 was unable to identify data on the outcome participant rating of improvement.

-Health-related quality of life: Enthoven 2016 did not report data on Health-related quality of life because it was not an outcome of interest in the review.
+Health-related quality of life: this was not an outcome of interest in Enthoven 2016.

 Workplace participation: Enthoven 2016 was unable to identify data on the outcome workplace participation.